MomentaiChris26/AccioCurios/README.md

 You can find out more detail about Cancancan by going to the following link.
 [Cancancan Github](https://github.com/CanCanCommunity/cancancan)

 ### Ransack
 Ransack is a rails library that allows the application to have search features.
-It does this by querying the database using parameters relevant the listing.
-In regards to this application, it looks up the title of listing and uses a 'where' clause query on the database with the input from the user.
+It does this by querying the database using parameters provided in the search bar.

+In regards to this application, it looks up the title of listing and uses a sql 'where' clause on the database with the input from the user on either the home page or listings page.

 Ransack is used because it provides the ability for a user to search the title of a listing and return the results to make it easier for users to look for specific listings in the database if they're looking for something specific.